Revisiting Your Memory: Reconstruction of Affect-Contextualized Memory via EEG-guided Audiovisual Generation: Abstract

 \section{Abstract}

-In this paper, we introduce \textbf{RecallAffectiveMemory}, a novel task designed to reconstruct autobiographical memories through audio-visual generation guided by affect extracted from electroencephalogram (EEG) signals.
+In this paper, we introduce \textbf{RevisitAffectiveMemory}, a novel task designed to reconstruct autobiographical memories through audio-visual generation guided by affect extracted from electroencephalogram (EEG) signals.
 To support this pioneering task, we present the \textbf{EEG-AffectiveMemory} dataset, which encompasses textual descriptions, visuals, music, and EEG recordings collected during memory recall from nine participants.
-Furthermore, we propose \textbf{RYM} (Recall Your Memory), a three-stage framework for generating synchronized audio-visual contents while maintaining dynamic personal memory affect trajectories.
-Experimental results indicate that our method can faithfully reconstruct affect-contextualized audio-visual memory across all subjects, both qualitatively and quantitatively, with participants reporting strong affective concordance between their recalled memories and the generated content.
+Furthermore, we propose \textbf{RYM} (\textbf{R}evisit \textbf{Y}our \textbf{M}emory), a three-stage framework for generating synchronized audio-visual contents while maintaining dynamic personal memory affect trajectories.
+Experimental results demonstrate our method successfully decodes individual affect dynamics trajectories from neural signals during memory recall (${F1}=0.9$).
+Also, our approach faithfully reconstructs affect-contextualized audio-visual memory across all subjects, both qualitatively and quantitatively, with participants reporting strong affective concordance between their recalled memories and the generated content.
+Especially, contents generated from subject-reported affect dynamics showed higher correlation with participants' reported affect dynamics trajectories (${\mathbf r}=0.265$, ${\textit{p}}<.05$) and received stronger user preference (${preference}=56\%$) compared to those generated from randomly reordered affect dynamics.
 Our approaches advance affect decoding research and its practical applications in personalized media creation via neural-based affect comprehension.
+Codes and the dataset are available at \hyperlink{https://github.com/ioahKwon/Revisiting-Your-Memory}{https://github.com/ioahKwon/Revisiting-Your-Memory}.